 Will I make money from affiliate marketing after the course?

 I can’t tell you that.
-It really depends on how much time you have allocated to spend blogging.
+It really depends on how much time you have allocated to spend blogging and your passion for it.

 Some people take courses and never do anything with them.